-Register to download MacVector Free from this link
+Register to download MacVector Free

 With all previous versions of MacVector, you had to have a valid license installed before MacVector would run.
 If you used a temporary trial license, then when the 21 days were up, MacVector would simply refuse to start unless you entered a new valid license code.
 With the release of MacVector 12.7 we have changed that behavior.
 Now, when the trial license (or any annual license) expires, MacVector will give you the option of continuing to work, but with reduced functionality.
 All of the functions in the Analyze menu become disabled, but you can still open, edit, save and print MacVector documents, or save MacVector files in other formats.
 You can also perform simple click cloning operations (but not the new Cloning Clipboard), generate new constructs and have full control over the appearance of features.
 Entrez and BLAST are also available along with the Find functionality.
 This will let licensed users share MacVector files and data with more casual users without having to convert sequences into a common format, often losing information (such as graphical appearance and layout) in the process.